-Whether it is a backyard or commercial artificial putting green you are looking for NexGen Lawns has you covered.
+Whether it is a commercial or backyard putting green you are looking for, NexGen Lawns has you covered.
 We have putting green surfaces designed for backyard putting greens that have the best ball roll available and golf course greens that will catch a shot from more than 200 yards out.

-For the golfer who is looking for a backyard synthetic putting green solution for their home, our synthetic golf putting green is built to last without the maintenance of a real grass green.
-When you have NexGen Lawns install a putting green with artificial grass in your backyard, it will be custom designed specifically for you.
+For the golfer looking for a backyard putting green solution for their home, our synthetic golf putting greens come built to last without the maintenance of a real grass green.
+When you have NexGen Lawns install a putting green with artificial grass in your backyard, we custom designed specifically for you.
 Our experienced construction techniques will give you the features of your favorite course right at home.
 NexGen Lawns offers indoor and outdoor synthetic putting greens that have the most realistic golfing surface available.

 There’s a lot to know when choosing a synthetic putting green turf for your backyard than just; should it be Texturized yarn or slit-film yarn?
 Although it’s very important to know which style of yarn to choose, equally important are the ways the synthetic turf is manufactured and the type of infill used.
 Of course, the installation method and base material are paramount to a successful installation but here are 3 important considerations when choosing your putting green.